dapoalla/Business-Finance-App/README.md

 # BizCash Faith Edition
 *A simple, self-hosted finance app for Christian small businesses*

-BizCash Faith Edition helps small and growing Christian businesses manage their finances with integrity and clarity — right from their own website.
+BizCash 1.1 Edition helps small and growing Christian businesses manage their finances with integrity and clarity — right from their own website.
 It keeps everything in one place: cash flow, invoices, expenses, and insightful reports.
 Most importantly, it includes a **unique tithe calculation feature** that automatically determines the tithe due from the profit of each closed invoice.